HD-MAC: Standard history

 Work on HD-MAC specification started officially in May 1986.
 The purpose was to react against a Japanese proposal, supported by the US, which aimed to establish the NHK-designed Hi-Vision (also known as MUSE) system as a world standard.
 Besides preservation of the European electronic industry, there was also a need to produce a standard that would be compliant with the 50 Hz field frequency systems (used by a large majority of countries in the world).
 Truth be said, the precisely 60 Hz of the Japanese proposal was also worrying the US, as their NTSC M-based standard definition infrastructure used a practical frequency of 59.94 Hz, potentially leading to incompatibility problems.

 In September, 1988, the Japanese performed the first High Definition broadcasts of the Olympic games, using their Hi-Vision system (NHK produced material using this format since 1982).
 In that same month of September, Europe showed for the first time a credible alternative, namely a complete HD-MAC broadcasting chain, at IBC 88 in Brighton.
 This show included the first progressive scan HD video camera prototypes (Thomson/LER).

+Golden SCART was developed as a transmission interface for consumer devices, a special and backward-compatible implementation of the normal SCART connection.
+Some television sets from Philips and Telefunken are said to have been equipped with it.

 For the Albertville 1992 Winter Olympics and Barcelona 1992 Summer Olympics, a public demonstration of HD-MAC broadcasting took place.
 60 HD-MAC receivers for the Albertville games and 700 for the Barcelona games were set up in "Eurosites" to show the capabilities of the standard.
 1250 lines (1152 visible) CRT projectors were used to create an image a few meters wide in public spaces in Barcelona for the Olympics.
 There were some Thomson "Space system" 16:9 CRT TV sets as well.
 The project sometimes used rear-projection televisions.
 In addition, some 80,000 viewers of D2-MAC receivers were also able to watch the channel (though not in HD).
 It is estimated that 350,000 people across Europe were able to see this demonstration of European HDTV.
 This project was financed by the EEC.
 The PAL-converted signal was used by mainstream broadcasters such as SWR, BR and 3sat.
 The HD-MAC standard was also demonstrated at Seville Expo '92, exclusively using equipment designed to work with the standard such as Plumbicon and CCD cameras, direct view and rear projection CRT TVs, BCH 1000 Type B VTRs, single mode fiber optic cables, and Laserdisc players with their respective discs.
 Production equipment was visible to the public through windows.